Initial consultation is FREE!

 avoided in people with spleen and stomach problems are well outlined

-in Pitchfords book as well as in "Prince Wen Hui’s Cook" by Bob Flaws.
+in Pitchfords book as well as in "Prince Wen Hui’s Cook"

 They include salad, citrus fruit and juice, too much salt, tofu, undercooked